-The Doctor tracks down Elton, and an Absorbalof from the twin planet of Raxacoracofallapatorius who has been trying to absorb Elton.
-He makes a hint suggesting that the people who have been absorbed can fight the Absorbalof.
-They do so - pulling its body apart, and Elton breaks snatches a cane it has been carrying and one of their suggestions.
+The Doctor tracks down Elton, and an Absorbalof from Clom (the twin planet of Raxacoracofallapatorius) who has been trying to absorb Elton.
+He hints that the people who have been absorbed can fight the Absorbalof.
+They do so - pulling its body apart, and Elton snatches and breaks a cane it has been carrying, as one of them suggests.
 The cane contained a limitation field which kept its body together.

-(It's unclear when the Tenth Doctor's first two meetings with Elton take place.
-They most likely take place in the sequence above, but the first two could easily take place at any time before the final one.)
+Notes: This story is told from Elton's point of view, and clearly establishes that he is an unreliable narrator.
+It's unclear when the Tenth Doctor's first two meetings with Elton take place.
+They most likely take place in the sequence above, but the first two could easily take place at any time before the final one.

 The TARDIS arrives in London, 2012, for the opening ceremony of the Olympic games.
 The children in Dame Kelly Holmes Close have gone missing over the last week or so.
 Whilst investigating, Rose is attacked by a scribble creature made of graphite.
 The cause of both is a girl names Chloe, whose drawings can become living things.
 The Doctor uses his telepathic abilities to speek to an entity that is possessing her.
 It is Isolus - a member of a telepathic species which travels through space in packs of billions.
 They desperately need each other and use their ionic abilities to literally create fantasy worlds.
 Chole draws the Doctor him, taking him out of reality.